 There are no products in this collection.

-Thanks to his works of architecture, he earned an award from the Harvard Design School.
+His works in the field of architecture earned him an award from the Harvard Design School.

-Philippe Starck built its world reputation thanks to its creative, ecological and democratic engagements, but also thanks to its unconventional personality.
-He appears quite frequently in the media where he outlines his vision of the world and design.
-He recently revealed its new project; the whole designing of a luxury hotel in the city of Metz, in France.
-The site is planned for 2018.
+Philippe Starck built his international reputation thanks to his creative, ecological and democratic engagements, but also thanks to his unconventional personality.
+He often appeared in the media where he outlined his vision of the world and the role of design in shaping it.
+Recently, he revealed his new project – the design of a luxury hotel in the city of Metz, France, scheduled to be completed in 2018.